listr2/listr2/docs/task/task-options.md

   - task
 ---

-`listr2` can have global or per-task options to change the behavior of how a task, or the whole set of tasks in subtask behaves.
+`listr2` can have global or per-task options to change the behavior of how a task or the whole set of tasks in subtask behaves.

 <!-- more -->